Back to blog

 I have led version upgrades across 19 enterprise Angular applications, several of which were three or more major versions behind when the project started.
 The pattern is consistent: teams that understand their version status and act on it spend less, move faster, and avoid the compliance emergencies that force expensive, rushed migrations.
+If you are not sure whether your application is falling behind, the 5 signs your Angular app is falling behind will help you assess.

 Warning

 This is not about AngularJS (version 1.x), which reached end-of-life on December 31, 2021 and is covered in The Real Cost of Staying on AngularJS in 2026.
-This article covers Angular versions 14 through 20 — the modern Angular framework.
+This article covers Angular versions 14 through 22 — the modern Angular framework.

 Note